pantheon-systems/documentation/source/content/multidev-faq.md

 Users have access to create a new Multidev if they:

-- Have been assigned a role as a member of an Organization that has the Multidev Feature (like a [Pantheon Preferred Partner](https://pantheon.io/plans/partner-program?docs)).
+- Have been assigned a role as a member of an Organization that has the Multidev Feature, like a [Pantheon Preferred Partner](https://pantheon.io/plans/partner-program?docs) or a Diamond Organization or above.
 - Are a Direct Online Gold Account customer or above.

-If you fully meet the conditions and still don't have access to an existing Multidev or to create a new Multidev, please [contact support](https://dashboard.pantheon.io/#support).
+If you meet the conditions and still don't have access to an existing Multidev or to create a new Multidev, please [contact support](https://dashboard.pantheon.io/#support).

 ## How many Multidev environments do I get?